na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 	-> 26 Dec - **TenWishes** (Furbo).
 ABCDEFGHIJKLMNOPQESTUVWXYZ.
 A rehaul is due that would warrant a name change, but for now it's just minor inclusions/edits.<-

-	-> 28 Dec - **TenWishes** (Furbo).
-Literally 0 change, just changed the Temp and Top-P as it seems to handle a higher temperature just as well as a lower temp.<-
+	-> 28 Dec - **TenWishes** (Furbo). ~~Literally 0 change~~(I lied tee hee!
+An addition sub-section within the codeblock (Should direct AI into describing relevant aspects IN FULL rather than glossing over it), and minor additions to preferences, aimed at enhancing descriptions of {{char}} smuttily *when relevant*, and stopping Furbo from concluding the response with retrospectives, pontifications, overdramatizations), changed the Temp and Top-P as it seems to handle a higher temperature just as well as a lower temp.<-
 ***
 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-